bburns/LanguageModels/doc/report/Report.md

 greater training time (Bengio 2003).

-A Recurrent Neural Network (RNN) is able to remember arbitrary amounts of context, while n-grams are limited to about 4 words of context (a 5-gram will give 4 words of context) - going beyond 5-grams requires increasing amounts of resources in terms of training data and storage space, as the resources required grow exponentially with the amount of context.
+A Recurrent Neural Network (RNN) is able to remember arbitrary amounts of context, while n-grams are effectively limited to about 4 words of context (a 5-gram will give 4 words of context) - going beyond 5-grams requires increasing amounts of resources in terms of training data and storage space, as the resources required grow exponentially with the amount of context.

 An RNN is able to make predictions based on words further back in the sequence, e.g. 10 words, because it can represent words more compactly with an internal